- The most common cause for the Volume Shadow Copy Service error is that the service has been disabled.

 - Click Command Prompt (Admin) to open an elevated Prompt window.

-- Then you can expand the shadow copy storage on drive C by entering ‘vssadmin resize shadowstorage /on=c: /for=c: /maxsize=20%’ in the Command Prompt and pressing Return.
-Adjust the percentage value and the on and for drive partitions in that command as required.
+- Then you can expand the shadow copy storage on drive C by entering the following command in the Command Prompt:

-- VSS errors can also be due to the accumulation of orphaned shadows in Windows.
-To erase orphaned shadows, open the Cortana app’s search box.
+Note: VSS errors can also be due to the accumulation of orphaned shadows in Windows.

 Some of those resolutions might fix VSS errors on your desktop or laptop so you can utilize System Restore and other Windows backup utilities.
 If you have any other system backup errors, check out this post.